ryan-self/exec-plan/README.md

     console.log('the stderr for the process that caused the problem is ' + stderr);
 });
 execPlan.on('complete', function (stdout) {
-    console.log('the entire execution plan finished, i.e., all child processes completed with no errors)');
+    console.log('the entire execution plan finished, i.e., all child processes completed with no errors');
     console.log('the stdout for the final step in the execution plan is ' + stdout);
 });